skku-aihclab/proj25-molecule-toxicity-prediction/README.md

-# MoltiTox: A Multimodal Fusion Model for Molecular Toxicity Prediction
+# MoltiTox: a multimodal fusion model for molecular toxicity prediction

 **Status:** Accepted in *Frontiers in Toxicology* (awaiting publication)